featherweight/featherweight.github.io/_content/meta-what-is-ftw.md

 for building non-trivial sized applications and distributed systems using LabVIEW, and this application area can be inherently complex.

+When there exist forks in the Featherweight Framework design decision tree, the success and productivity of an advanced developer is prioritized over approachability of a budding developer.

 One explicit design goal of Featherweight is to be usable for CLD-level developers, and to provide a seamless learning experience from here to CLA-level and beyond.